dd9jn/rfc4880bis/crypto-refresh.md

   ECC scalar multiplication operations used in ECDSA and ECDH are vulnerable to side channel attacks.
   Countermeasures can often be taken at the higher protocol level, such as limiting the number of allowed failures or time-blinding of the operations associated with each network interface.
   Mitigations at the scalar multiplication level seek to eliminate any measurable distinction between the ECC point addition and doubling operations.

+## Avoiding Ciphertext Malleability {#ciphertext-malleability}

+If ciphertext can be modified by an attacker but still subsequently decrypted to some new plaintext, it is considered "malleable".
+A number of attacks can arise in any cryptosystem that uses malleable encryption, so modern OpenPGP offers mechanisms to defend against it.
+However, legacy OpenPGP data may not use these mechanisms.
+Because OpenPGP implementations deal with historic stored data, they may encounter malleable ciphertexts.

+When an OpenPGP implementation discovers that it is decrypting data that appears to be malleable, it MUST indicate a clear error message that the integrity of the message is suspect, SHOULD NOT release decrypted data to the user, and SHOULD halt with an error.

+These situations include any attempt to process the following kinds of data:

+- all Symmetrically Encrypted Data packets (SED, {{sed}}).
+- within any encrypted container, any Compressed Data packet ({{compressed-data}}) where there is a decompression failure.
+- any Symmetrically Encrypted Integrity Protected Data packet (SEIPD, {{seipd}}) where the internal Modification Detectiion Code packet (MDC, {{mdc}}) does not validate.
+- any AEAD Encrypted Data packet (AEAD, {{aead}}) where the authentication tag of any chunk fails, or where there is no final zero-octet chunk.
+- any Secret Key packet with encrypted secret key material ({{secret-key-encryption}}) where there is an integrity failure, based on the value of the secret key protection octet:
+  - value 255 or raw cipher algorithm: where the trailing 2-octet checksum does not match.
+  - value 254: where the SHA1 checksum is mismatched.
+  - value 253: where the AEAD authentication tag is invalid.

+To avoid these circumstances, an implementation that generates OpenPGP encrypted data SHOULD select the encrypted container format with the most robust protections that can be handled by the intended recipients.
+In particular:

+- The SED packet is deprecated, and MUST NOT be generated.
+- When encrypting to one or more public keys:
+  - all recipient keys indicate support for AEAD in their Features subpacket ({{features-subpacket}}), or are v5 keys without a Features subpacket, or the implementation can otherwise infer that all recipients support AEAD, the implementation SHOULD encrypt using AEAD.
+  - If one of the recipients does not support AEAD, then the message generator MAY use SEIPD instead.
+- Password-protected secret key material in a V5 Secret Key or V5 Secret Subkey packet SHOULD be protected with AEAD encryption unless it will be transferred to an implementation that is known to not support AEAD.

+Implementers should implement AEAD promptly and encourage its spread.

+Users should migrate to AEAD with all due speed.

 # Implementation Nits